electronstudio/pygame-zero-book/chapters/overview.md

 Python is unusual in that it cares about *whitespace*, i.e. what you get when you press the *tab* key or the *space* bar on the keyboard.

 Python programs are arranged in blocks of lines.
-Every line in a block must have the same amount of whitespace preceeding it - the *indentation*.
+Every line in a block must have the same amount of whitespace preceding it - the *indentation*.
 See Program~\ref{code:blocks} for an example.